 According to most interpretations, such products do not involve harm to any animal.
 Thus, they are allowed.

 However, interpretations may differ.
 Some vegetarians may exclude some or all dairy products from their diet.

 In most cases, vegetarians eat eggs or honey.
-Similar to dairy products, in most interpretations, eggs or honey do not involve harm to any animal.
+According to most interpretations, eggs or honey do not involve harm to any animal.

 However, interpretations may differ.
-Some vegetarians may exclude eggs.
-Others do not eat honey.
+Some vegetarians may exclude eggs while others do not eat honey.
 Others exclude both from their diet.
-This is usually due to concerns about the unfair treatment of the animals.

 Most vegetarians eat all types of vegetables and fruit.

-The same applies to bakery products and bread.
-However, bread or bakery products are not vegetarian if they involve animal fat in their making.
-Or if they include meat as an ingredient.
-Thus, bread with ham cubes, or fried in animal fat, is not vegetarian.
+Bakery products and bread are allowed.
+However, bread or bakery products are not vegetarian if they include animal fat or meat in their ingredients.
+Thus, a stick of bread with ham cubes or fried in animal fat is not vegetarian.

 The same rules apply to pizza.
-Pizza is vegetarian.
-Unless some of the toppings are excluded foods.
+Pizza is vegetarian unless some of the toppings or ingredients are excluded foods.

 Oil, vinegar, salt, and spices are vegetarian.

 However, any condiment of animal origin may not be vegetarian.
 Animal fat is always excluded.
 Some people may exclude bottarga, fish oil such as anchovy sauce, or similar products too.